Hope, Human and Wild

 From the Adirondack Mountains to Kerala, India, to Curitiba, Brazil, McKibben offers clear-eyed and profoundly compelling portraits of places where resourceful people have confronted modern problems with inventive solutions, and thrived in the process.
 With an afterword by the author updating developments over the decade since the book was first published, this edition provides a badly needed vision of optimism for the future of our planet.

 Like this book?
 Sign up for occasional updates

 “A useful and surprisingly optimistic book that proposes to leave behind the increasingly sterile debate between wilderness and civilization and in its place offer a vision of recovery, renewal, of resurgence.”

 “A book about healing the land as well as our souls.
-McKibben opens the door to the twenty-first century with his belief in the coming era of environmental restoration.
+Bill McKibben opens the door to the twenty-first century with his belief in the coming era of environmental restoration.
 I pray that he is right.”

 “Tantalizing, infuriating, and intelligent.”

 “A challenging book that will anger readers whose assumptions it threatens.
 It is also a moving book.
 It shows us possibilities in the very places where we had come to believe there were none.
 It is a profound critique of the American imagination.”